caller

 ] = "ALL_COMPLETED",

-A classmethod to wait for the futures given by items to complete.
+Wait for the results given by items to complete.

-Returns two sets of the futures: (done, pending).
+Returns two sets of the results: (done, pending).

 Parameters: